jwashek/jwashek.github.io.NEW/_posts/2020-11-20-htb-buff-writeup.md

 ![image](/assets/img/post/htb/buff/07.png)

-With some Google search, I found a BOF exploit for this CloudMe version 1.11.2 [here] (https://www.exploit-db.com/exploits/48389).
+With some Google search, I found a BOF exploit for this CloudMe version 1.11.2 [here](https://www.exploit-db.com/exploits/48389).
 From the POC script, the port for the CloudMe product was `8888` and that port was indeed in use on the Buff box; however, it was only accessible locally.

 > **NOTE**: I did not dig in further, but the PID for the CloudMe.exe kept changing.
 I suspected it was happening because of some type of scheduled tasks.